Thirty years of the finite volume method for solid mechanics: Comparing variants of the finite volume method for computational solid mechanics

+Godunov-type procedures are specialised approaches for analysis of problems that involve wave propagation, shocks and solution discontinuities.
+Features that distinguish this variant of finite volume approach from the others are the use of acoustic Riemann solvers, solution reconstruction procedures, slope limiters for gradient calculations, occasionally nodal integration, as well as representing the governing equations as a coupled system of first-order equations; in addition, explicit time marching solution algorithms are employed.

-Godunov-type procedures are specialised approaches for analysis of problems including wave propagation, shocks and solution discontinuities.
-The majority of Godunov-type approaches are spatially discretised using cell-centred approaches, for example, \citep{Kluth2008, Kluth2010, Lee2013, Maire2013, Sambasivan2013, Despres2015, Ndanou2015, Cheng2015, Loubere2016, Boscheri2016, Haider2017, Georges2017, Hueze2017, Cheng2017a, Cheng2017b, Fridrich2017, Heuze2018, Haider2018}; consequently, this section will focus on such approaches; however, Godunov-type approaches have also used vertex-centred \citep{Aguirre2014, Aguirre2015}, staggered grid \citep{Sijoy2015, Loubere2016}, and face-centred \citep{Sevilla2018a, Sevilla2018b} formulations.
+\paragraph{Discretisation of space} The majority of Godunov-type approaches are spatially discretised using cell-centred approaches, for example, \citep{Kluth2008, Kluth2010, Lee2013, Maire2013, Sambasivan2013, Despres2015, Ndanou2015, Cheng2015, Loubere2016, Boscheri2016, Haider2017, Georges2017, Hueze2017, Cheng2017a, Cheng2017b, Fridrich2017, Heuze2018, Haider2018}; consequently, this section will focus on such approaches; however, Godunov-type approaches have also used vertex-centred \citep{Aguirre2014, Aguirre2015}, staggered grid \citep{Sijoy2015, Loubere2016} and face-centred \citep{Sevilla2018a, Sevilla2018b} formulations.
 To-date, many of the developments have been limited to one and two dimensions, but in general the procedures can be extended to three dimensions.

-A distinguishing feature of Godunov-type methods is the acknowledgement and capturing of discontinuities at cell boundaries using Riemann solvers.
-An additional characteristic of Godunov-type approaches is the use of explicit time marching solution algorithms; in this way, there is no need to assemble and invert a linear system matrix.
-As a result, such explicit methods can perform calculations for one time-step in a small fraction of the time required by an implicit procedure; however, this advantage is offset by the standard Courant-Friedrichs-Lewy time-step constraint \citep{Courant1928}.

-Where the other variants of the finite volume method for solid mechanics were first applied to small strain problems, the first Godunov-type methods proposed for solid mechanics were finite strain formulations \citep{Trangenstein1991, Trangenstein1992, Trangenstein1994}.
-Consequently, many of the proposed procedures contain moving meshes and require explicit enforcement of the space/geometric conservation law, \ie conservation of volume; in addition, to control curl errors/modes over long-term responses, techniques are used to enforce the curl-free deformation gradient.
-By assuming the displacement varies linearly over each cell by a truncated Taylor series expansion (Equation \ref{eq:taylorSeries}), as in the standard cell-centred variant, the Lagrangian form of the governing equation (Equation \ref{eq:momentumIntegral}), neglecting the body force term, can be written as:

-where $m$ is the mass of the cell and $\boldsymbol{v}$ is the cell-centred velocity, In the methods of, for example, \citet{Kluth2010}, \citet{Maire2013} and \citet{Sambasivan2013}, the cell is then divided into sub-cells about each vertex in the cell; this decomposition allows the surface force term in the governing equation to be rewritten as a summation of contributions coming from each sub-cell boundary.
-In this way, the governing equation can be expressed as:
+Like the \emph{implicit} cell-centred approach described in Section \ref{sec:standardFiniteVolumeDiscretisationOfSpace}, the solution spatial domain is divided into a finite number of contiguous convex polyhedral cells bounded by polygonal faces that do not overlap and fill the space completely.